Online shopping came into existence 27 years ago. Yes, readers, that’s how old online shopping is. The first online sale dates back to 1994.

 4. Include Geo-Targeting Modifiers

-Including geo-targeting modifiers for shopping, ads are another advanced strategy.
+Including geo-targeting modifiers for shopping, ads is another advanced strategy.
 It allows you to alter bid percentages based on location.

 Considerations for Setting up Geo bid Modifiers for Shopping Ads: